Val di Noto

 Apartments

 Do you want to stay in the historic center of Scicli, Modica or Ragusa Ibla?
-An apartment in the baroque, make yourself at home.
+An apartment in the baroque make yourself at home.
 We offer you luxury apartments and unique accommodations fit out with every comfort, from TV to wi-fi, to air conditioning.
-Take a look at our apartments in Scicli to discover unique accommodations carved into the rock: aren't you curious?
-Alternatively, spend a romantic holiday in one of our apartments in Ragusa Ibla enjoying the maximum luxury and a breathtaking view of the Duomo di San Giorgio (Cathedral of St. George).
+Take a look at our apartment in Scicli to discover unique accommodations carved into the rock: aren’t you curious?
+Alternatively, spend a romantic holiday in one of our apartment in Ragusa Ibla, enjoying the maximum luxury and a breathtaking view of the Duomo di San Giorgio (Cathedral of St. George).

 Holiday Homes